AmmarYacoub/AmmarYacoub.github.io/_awards/TA.md

 ---

 ![Best_TA](/images/Best_TA.jpeg){: .align-right width="300px
-} Recognized with the Best Teaching Assistant Award from the Mechanical Engineering Department at Southern Methodist University for excellence in teaching laboratory sessions and enhancing students’ hands-on learning experience.
+}Recognized with the Best Teaching Assistant Award from the Mechanical Engineering Department at Southern Methodist University for excellence in teaching laboratory sessions and enhancing students’ hands-on learning experience.